quartiq/miniconf/README.md

 over any transport.
 It was originally designed to work with JSON ([serde_json_core](https://docs.rs/serde-json-core)) payloads over MQTT ([minimq](https://docs.rs/minimq)) and provides a comlete [MQTT settings management client](MqttClient) and a Python reference implementation to ineract with it.
+`Miniconf` is generic over the `serde::Serializer`/`serde::Deserializer` backend and the path hierarchy separator.

 ## Example
 ```rust